barsoom/devbook/definition_of_done/README.md

 * Working code
 * Automatic tests
   * Tests updated or added
-  * All old tests pass
-  * Have considered if it can be a unit test (and the test pyramid in general)
+    * Covered by an integration test
+    * Details tested at as low a level as reasonable
-* Refactored (readable to others, maintainable)
+* Clean (idiomatic, readable to others, maintainable)
-  * Spend at least a few minutes, to the best of your ability
-  * When in doubt, consider naming and [Sandi's rules](https://gist.github.com/henrik/4509394)
+* Automated (consider whether manual tasks are the right trade-off – ask the team for expensive tasks)
-* Optimized enough (not slow when run with realistic amounts of data and traffic)
+* Optimized (not slow when run with realistic amounts of data and traffic)
-* Secure enough (consider the security aspects)
+* Secure (consider the security aspects)
 * Localized
-* Documented if necessary (others can use it)
-* Stakeholders have approved it
+* Documented (updating or adding relevant docs, especially for new tasks/routines)
+* Approved by the product owner
-* In production (deployed, feature-toggled on, rolled out to everyone)
+* Used in production (deployed, feature-toggled on, rolled out to everyone)
+  * Feature toggle removed if not needed, or scheduled for removal if we're not keeping it forever
 * Stakeholders have been informed that the feature is available
-* Old data and old code has been removed (if applicable)
+* Old data and old code has been removed
-* Code making network requests, e.g. calling APIs, gracefully handles common network errors (see: [Sidekiq retries](http://disq.us/p/1wr05yx), [NetHttpTimeoutErrors](https://github.com/barsoom/net_http_timeout_errors))
+* Likely errors handled so the hatter isn't notified if devs don't need to act on it (e.g. showing an error only to the user, retries – especially for network requests)
 * If it's an email: there's a `mail_view` preview
 * If it's a document (e.g. PDF): there's a `document_previews` preview
-* If the feature has a known element of manual work that it might generate
-  - Get sign-off from the team that this new task it introduces is manageable, and that it does not create an undue amount of work.
-Ideally no feature should "cost" future work, but it might be ok for edge cases that happen very rarely.
-  - Document the task, and make it require as little context as possible.
-Add the context in a potential error message or in the task instructions.

 ## Changes to the public site

 * Front-end code
-  * Has been verified in browsers (for the general public: latest Edge, Firefox, Chrome, Safari, Mobile Safari)
-  * Has been verified to be responsive, if the project has that goal
+  * Works in all modern browsers, desktop and mobile
+  * Is responsive
   * Has been verified in the print preview, if printing this page makes sense
 * The support team has been informed about it and tried using it
 * The FAQ or equivalent has been changed (if applicable)